aledelorbe/Veterinaria-3-Backend/README.md

 # Veterinary Clinic (Backend)

-This project involves the development of a backend system to manage information related to a veterinary clinic.
-It uses the **Spring Boot** framework and is designed to provide a REST API for handling clients, their pets, and associated addresses.
+This project consists of developing a backend system to manage information related to a veterinary clinic.
+It uses the **Spring Boot** framework and is designed to provide a REST API to handle clients, their pets, and associated addresses.

 ## Technologies Used